FriendsOfFlarum/gamification/README.md

 You can optionally convert your likes into upvotes, as well as calculate the hotness of all previous discussions.

+### How hotness is sorted?

+The total amount of hotness is got between the amount of votes on the discussion and the posts inside of it.
+Also, newer posts with the same amount of upvotes as another post will have more hotness, so time is also an influent factor.

 ### Developer Guide

 You have 2 events to listen for "PostWasUpvoted" as well as "PostWasDownvoted" which both contain the post, post's user, and the upvoter/downvoter.